ietf-wg-cellar/matroska-specification/tagging.md

 <table style="width: 100%;"><tr><th>TargetTypeValue</th><th>Audio strings</th><th>Video strings</th><th>Comment</th></tr><tr><td>70</td><td>COLLECTION</td><td>COLLECTION</td><td>the high hierarchy consisting of many different lower items</td></tr><tr><td>60</td><td>EDITION / ISSUE / VOLUME / OPUS</td><td>SEASON / SEQUEL / VOLUME</td><td>a list of lower levels grouped together</td></tr><tr><td>50</td><td>ALBUM / OPERA / CONCERT</td><td>MOVIE / EPISODE / CONCERT</td><td>the most common grouping level of music and video (equals to an episode for TV series)</td></tr><tr><td>40</td><td>PART / SESSION</td><td>PART / SESSION</td><td>when an album or episode has different logical parts</td></tr><tr><td>30</td><td>TRACK / SONG</td><td>CHAPTER</td><td>the common parts of an album or a movie</td></tr><tr><td>20</td><td>SUBTRACK / PART / MOVEMENT</td><td>SCENE</td><td>corresponds to parts of a track for audio (like a movement)</td></tr><tr><td>10</td><td>-</td><td>SHOT</td><td>the lowest hierarchy found in music or movies</td></tr></table>

 An upper level value tag applies to the lower level.
 That means if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not to each TRACK (but you can).
-That also means that <strong>if some parts of the CD have no known ARTIST the value must be set to nothing (a void string "")</strong>.
+That also means that <strong>if some parts of the CD have no known ARTIST the value MUST be set to nothing (a void string "")</strong>.

-<strong>When a level doesn't exist it must not be specified in the files, so that the TOTAL_PARTS and PART_NUMBER elements match the same levels.</strong>
+<strong>When a level doesn't exist it MUST NOT be specified in the files, so that the TOTAL_PARTS and PART_NUMBER elements match the same levels.</strong>

 Here is an example of how these [organizational](#Organizational) tags work: If you set 10 TOTAL_PARTS to the ALBUM level (40) it means the album contains 10 lower parts.
 The lower part in question is the first lower level that is specified in the file.
 So if it's TRACK (30) then that means it contains 10 tracks.
 If it's MOVEMENT (20) that means it's 10 movements, etc.